 If you sold stocks for less than you paid to buy them, you have a capital loss.
 You can use capital losses to help offset capital gains.
 You must first use them against the same type of gain: So if you had a short-term capital loss, you must first use it against a short-term capital gain.
 Then you may use it against a long-term capital gain.

 You can also claim a capital loss on your taxes to subtract as much as $3,000 off your ordinary taxable income for that year.
 Any unused losses can be carried forward to offset capital gains in future years, or used to offset up to $3,000 of ordinary income in subsequent years.

 Sometimes, it’s wise to intentionally take a capital loss on an investment to help offset a large capital gain during that same year.
 This strategy is known as tax-loss harvesting.

 It's usually not a good idea to offset long-term gains with short-term losses because those gains are taxed at a lower rate.
-You would probably be better off using the gains to offset income or carrying them forward.
+You would probably be better off using the gains to offset income or carry them forward.

 A Prohibited Wash Sale

-The Internal Revenue Service will not allow you to buy the same or, for all intents and purposes, identical securities either 30 days before or 30 days after you sold them to harvest a capital tax loss.
-The IRS will prohibit you from using that loss on your taxes because it considers the sale to have been a wash sale that was done only to save on your taxes.
+The Internal Revenue Service will not allow you to buy the same or identical securities either 30 days before or 30 days after you sold them to harvest a capital tax loss.
+The IRS prohibits you from using that loss on your taxes because it considers the sale to have been a wash sale that you did only to save on your taxes.

 Preparing for Your Tax Bill